Gonzaga Bulldogs men's basketball: Brigham Young University (BYU)

 A notable rivalry with Brigham Young University (BYU) has developed throughout the past decade.
 BYU and Gonzaga first played on December 16, 1949, with Gonzaga winning 46–41.
 The two teams would not meet again until March 19, 2011, in the third round of the NCAA tournament, as a BYU team led by Jimmer Fredette advanced to the Sweet Sixteen by defeating the Zags 89–67.
 The following season, BYU left the Mountain West Conference and joined the West Coast Conference for the 2011–2012 season.
 BYU is one of few teams to win multiple times at the McCarthy Athletic Center in Spokane over the last decade, with wins at the Kennel in 2015, 2016 and 2017.
 BYU was the only team to beat #1 ranked Gonzaga during the 2016–17 regular season in which Gonzaga earned its first trip to the Final Four and National Championship game.
 BYU has played Gonzaga in the West Coast Conference tournament Final in 2014, 2015, 2018, and 2021 with Gonzaga winning all four of these matchups.
 Gonzaga leads the overall series 25–7, with the most recent meeting on February 11, 2023, in which Gonzaga won 88–81 in Spokane.
 BYU departed the WCC for the Big 12 Conference, starting with the 2023–2024 season, and since then, no matchups have been confirmed for the future between the Cougars and Zags.

 Saint Mary's College (California)

 Gonzaga's biggest rivalry is with fellow West Coast Conference foe Saint Mary's.
 Many analysts and members of the media have touted the Gaels vs. Zags as one of the best, if not the best, college basketball rivalry on the West Coast, as both teams have been consistently the two top teams in the conference over the last 2 decades.
+Since 2001, the rivalry has involved 2 of the school's greatest coaches in Mark Few and Randy Bennett.
 Gonzaga and Saint Mary's have combined to win 24 out of the last 26 conference championship games (Gonzaga 20, Saint Mary's 4, San Diego 2).
+The schools have faced off in the WCC Championship 15 times with Gonzaga holding the 11–4 edge.
+On October 1, 2024, Gonzaga accepted an invitation to join the Pac-12 Conference, effective July 1, 2026.

-Currently Gonzaga leads the series 81–35.
+As of 2026, Gonzaga leads the all-time series 83–38.